liquity/bold/README.md

 -  `setAddManager(uint256 _troveId, address _manager)`: sets an “Add” manager for the caller’s chosen Trove, who has permission to add collateral and repay debt to their Trove.

--  `setRemoveManager(uint256 _troveId, address _manager)`: sets a “Remove” manager for the caller’s chosen Trove, who has permission to remove collateral from and draw new BOLD from their Trove.
+-  `setRemoveManager(uint256 _troveId, address _manager)`: sets a “Remove” manager for the caller’s chosen Trove, who has permission to remove collateral from and draw new BOLD from their Trove, and assumes "Add" manager permission.

-- `setRemoveManagerWithReceiver(uint256 _troveId, address _manager, address _receiver)`: sets a “Remove” manager for the caller’s chosen Trove, who has permission to remove collateral from and draw new BOLD from their Trove to the provided `_receiver` address.
+- `setRemoveManagerWithReceiver(uint256 _troveId, address _manager, address _receiver)`: sets a “Remove” manager for the caller’s chosen Trove, who has permission to remove collateral from and draw new BOLD from their Trove to the provided `_receiver` address, and assumes "Add" manager permission.

 - `setInterestIndividualDelegate(
         uint256 _troveId,